 Laser Spine Institute offers minimally invasive outpatient spine surgery that is an alternative to highly invasive traditional procedures.
 Our board-certified+ surgeons are able to access the spine and decompress nerves with a muscle-sparing less than 1-inch incision.
 This helps our patients enjoy a shorter recovery period^ and a lower risk of complication compared to traditional open back surgery.

-Contact our dedicated team of Spine Care Consultants today to request a no-cost review of your MRI or CT scan* to find out if you are a potential candidate for one of our procedures.
+Contact our dedicated team of Patient Empowerment Consultants today to request a no-cost review of your MRI or CT scan* to find out if you are a potential candidate for one of our procedures.